ŠNK Radgona: New beginnings: 2020–present

 After withdrawing from all competitions, the club started in the fifth tier for the 2020–21 season and achieved six consecutive wins before drawing 3–3 at home with Ižakovci on match day 7.
 Radgona was sitting top of the league before the season was halted and later suspended due to the COVID-19 pandemic in Slovenia.
 Despite the team finishing in first place, the season saw no clubs promoting to the fourth division.
 In the regional MNZ Cup, the team was eliminated in the first round by Bakovci.

 In the 2021–22 season, Radgona won the 1.
 MNL League title, which marked their first silverware since 2007.
 They secured the title and promotion to the fourth tier Pomurska League on 5 June 2022 with a 3–0 win against Dokležovje with one match day remaining.
 The club remained undefeated at home while scoring a total of 90 goals and achieving 54 points.

 2021–22 1.
 MNL table (top 5 only):

+The club avoided relegation in the 2022–23 season, finishing in 11th place.
+In the second half of the season, Radgona recorded a streak of ten games without defeat, including a 5–1 away win against rivals Radenska Slatina.
+Due to changes in the Slovenian Cup for the 2022–23 season, the club automatically qualified for the first round for the second time in the club's history, where they were knocked out by Veržej.

 Reserves and youth team

 The club initially competed with its reserve team In the early 1960s, under the name Radgona II.
 In 2016 the club re-established a reserve team, named Radgona B, which was registered to the 2.
 MNL (fifth tier) for the 2016–17 season.
 The reserve team was mainly used to give experience to youth players ready to play on senior level.

 Radgona B played its first match on 15 August 2016 in the first round of the MNZ Cup at home against a league higher side Ižakovci, where Radgona B advanced after a penalty shoot-out.
 In the second round they were eliminated by a Third League side Ljutomer with the score of 9–0.

 The team's first ever league game was a visit to Cankova on 21 August 2016, where the hosts were awarded a 3–0 win due to Radgona B fielding an ineligible player.
 The reserve team finished its first season in sixth place, obtaining 15 points in 16 games.
 The reserve team ceased operations in the summer of 2017.

 Radgona mladinci are the under-19 team of the club.
-As of the 2022–23 season they compete in the 1.
-MNL – MNZ Murska Sobota (third tier).
 Their most successful period dates back to the 2005–06 season when they competed in the Second Youth League (East), where they finished in tenth place and were relegated.
 During the 2015–16 and 2016–17 seasons, they reached the final of the MNZ Murska Sobota Regional Cup and lost to the under-19 team of Veržej on both occasions.